 What is spread betting in horse racing?

-Spread betting is a form of wagering that has more in common with derivatives trading than with the traditional parimutuel and fixed-odds systems used in horse racing.
+Spread betting is a form of wagering with more in common with derivatives trading than with the traditional parimutuel and fixed-odds systems used in horse racing.

 Also known as exchange wagering, spread-betting providers offer horseplayers the ability to back their opinions on whether an individual market will head higher or take a tumble.